Pangorin/StudentManagementWebsite/README.md

 # StudentManagementWebsite
-Simple website for student management.
+Simple website for student management, using Python and Flask.